 As a Form 8621 example, if your ownership is in a PFIC that is also a Controlled Foreign Corporation (CFC), this is an exception to the rules that may apply, and you may not have to file Form 8621.

 Passive Foreign Investment Companies (PFICs) in a Nutshell

-PFICs first came into being in 1986 when new regulations were introduced to close a loophole which some taxpayers were using to shelter offshore investments.
+PFICs first came into being in 1986 when new regulations were introduced to close a loophole that some taxpayers were using to shelter offshore investments.
 Foreign-based mutual funds and startups often qualify as PFICs, especially when they generate income from passive sources, such as capital gains and dividends.